ckaestne/modernpassing/pattern notation.md

 If the row labels are not provided, rows are implicitly labeled with roles A to Z.
 If the relabel instruction is not provided, rows are implicitly relabeled to themselves.
 By default all rows start right-handed and have no prefix.

+Relabeling instructions can optionally indicate whether to switch left and right hand in the next iteration (⇆) or whether to switch straight vs crossing in the next iteration (X).
+Usually these indicators are not needed and are inferred, however for debugging or explicit communication it may be useful to indicate those.
+If any ⇆ or X are indicated, it is assumed that all absence of ⇆ and X in other rows means no swap (rather than infer automatically as is the default if none are specified for any row).

 In four-handed siteswaps, rows starting with an empty beat are assumed to throw crossing singles and rows starting with a throw are assumed to throw straight singles.